The Perils of a Bull Market

 Stocks that are vaulting up the charts will often either correct sharply or trade sideways for a while as they wait for new buyers to push them higher.
 A dip to the stock's 25-day moving average will often lead to a new advance, and is a fairly reliable buy point.
 So is a stock's first dip to its 50-day.
 Watching for these moves and "buying on the dips" can get you into a stock at a useful discount.

 The other way to keep your immediate risk down is to buy a smaller position than you typically would.
 We recommend about half of the usual dollar amount you allocate to each stock.

 Whatever the reason, if a growth stock in your portfolio has dropped 20% below your buy price at the close of any trading day, you should consider selling it.
 That's the essence of the Cabot sell disciplines for growth stocks.
-(We tighten up that loss limit to 15% when the bears are in charge, but I don't want to think about that now.)
+(We tighten up that loss limit to 15% when the bears are in charge, but you don't want to think about that now.)

 Now listen very closely.
 This is important.
 Selling is very, very, very hard to do well.
 Sometimes you don't want to sell because the stock that has given you a 20% loss is rebounding.
 Sometimes your loss is just too big, and you tell yourself you'll wait for a rebound.
 And sometimes you just give up and refuse to think about it.

 Here's the big lesson: If you can't bring yourself to cut losses short, you probably can't make money as a growth investor.
 Growth investors typically make money by finding one or two really great stocks per year and riding them to big gains.
-This works only if you can prevent the one or two stocks you buy that really tank every year from eating up your profits.
+This works only if you can prevent the one or two stocks that really tank every year from eating up your profits.

 I used to work for a company that (among other things) helped to find names for new companies.
 So I'm always sensitive to cycles of naming strategies, as it seems that companies looking for a name that communicates their dynamism or their tech savvy go through phases.